typescript-cheatsheets/react/docs/advanced/patterns_by_usecase.md

 }
 ```

-The above example does not work as we are not checking the value of `event.value` but only it's type.
+The above example does not work as we are not checking the value of `event.value` but only its type.
 Read more about it [microsoft/TypeScript#30506 (comment)](https://github.com/microsoft/TypeScript/issues/30506#issuecomment-474858198)

 </details>